Tourism in Jepara

 Tourism in Jepara is an important component of the economy of Jepara and a significant source of tax revenue.
 8472 Tourism in Jepara attract foreign visitors in 2010.
 Jepara is a town which known for their culinary, education, tourism, and rich cultural heritage.
 There are many possibilities and opportunities lies for the city to prosper and benefits more, but yet until now the government has not yet fully utilized them.
 Jepara although only a small town but has many tourist attractions, the mountain tourism, beach tourism, underwater tours, tour the islands.
 Foreign tourists often visit Tirto Samodra Beach (Bandengan Beach), Karimunjava Island (Crimon Java), Kartini Beach, etc.

 Branding

-In late September 2008 Jepara Regent Hendro Martojo announced that "Visit Jepara" brand used by cities and countries official tourism promotion campaign, Visit Jepara have themed logo Jepara wood carving.
-Visit Jepara reflect the brand invites people to enjoy the city's natural beauty, unique culture, varied food, friendly people and price competitiveness.
+In late September 2008 Jepara Regent Hendro Martojo announced the "Visit Jepara" brand used by cities’ and countries’ official tourism promotion campaign.
+Visit Jepara has a themed logo Jepara wood carving.
+Visit Jepara reflects the brand invites people to enjoy the city's natural beauty, unique culture, varied food, friendly people and price competitiveness.